-MOSCOW -- Facing pressure from Russian authorities, Facebook blocked a page today supporting a prominent critic of President Vladimir Putin.
+MOSCOW -- MOSCOW -- Facing pressure from Russian authorities, Facebook blocked a page today supporting a prominent critic of President Vladimir Putin.

 A page urging Russians to attend a rally in support of opposition leader Alexey Navalny was unavailable after Russia's media watchdog reportedly requested that Facebook take it down because it promoted an unauthorized mass gathering.